IDENTIFYING FUNDING OPPORTUNITIES

 do a simple click to get alphabetical lists of funders or opportunities with

-upcoming deadlines.
-You have to be a member to use this site and cannot access
+use of browser cookies.
+You must be a member to use this site and UCSC is member:

-open your browser using a University server, you can access the COS database.
+if you open your browser using a University server, you can access the COS database,

 WRITING INSTRUCTIONS AND TIPS

-Home Page: Most federal agencies now require electronic submission
+Applicant Tips Page: Most federal agencies now require electronic

 Typically, the University's Office of Sponsored Projects handles input of these